shayanameenw/next-template/README.md

 - 🛡️ Example of API Routes & Server Actions for Admins Only
 - 🔑 Example of changing Email with Verification, Password with Old Password, & User Role & Enable/disable Two Factor Auth

+### Limitation

+- Until you register a domain in Resend dashboard, Emails will be only send to the developer account of Resend.

 ### Clone Repository

 ```shell